 hotel guimard paris in

-Map of the Hotel Guimard, with a theater above the entrance Marie-Madeleine Guimard was a ballerina at the Paris Opera and earned 600 Francs per year.
-She made her fortune as mistress of the Prince de Soubise and had a hôtel particulier , or mansion, in Pantin , a Paris suburb.
+Map of the Hotel Guimard, with a theater above the entrance.
+Marie-Madeleine Guimard was a ballerina at the Paris Opera and earned 600 Francs per year.
+She made her fortune as mistress of the Prince de Soubise and had a hôtel particulier, or mansion, in Pantin, a Paris suburb.
+It boasted its own theater.

-Hôtel Guimard is an Art Nouveau town house built in 1909–1912 by Hector Guimard for use as his home and architectural studio, with a studio for his wife, the painter Adeline Oppenheim Guimard. ...
-The house is located at 122 Avenue Mozart in the 16th arrondissement of Paris, France.
+Hector Guimard Not to be confused with the Enlightenment-era Hôtel Guimard .
+Hôtel Guimard is an Art Nouveau town house built in 1909–1912 by Hector Guimard for use as his home and architectural studio, with a studio for his wife, the painter Adeline Oppenheim Guimard .

-Hector Guimard & the Paris Metro Paris wasn't the first city to have an underground system, that was London, but the 1900 Paris Exposition was a reason to show the world that Paris, too, could build an efficient mode of mass transportation.
-In 1898 ...
-Includes pick-up at your Paris hotel.
+Hector Guimard & the Paris Metro Paris wasn't the first city to have an underground system , that was London, but the 1900 Paris Exposition was a reason to show the world that Paris, too, could build an efficient mode of mass transportation.

 Hotel Guimard by Hector Guimard architect, at Paris, France, 1912, architecture in the Great Buildings Online.